-Traditionally, private keys on Linux-based operating systems (Ubuntu, Debian, CentOS, RedHat, etc.) are generated with the OpenSSL crypto toolkit and saved into files with the .key or .pem extension.
-However, since specific extensions are not obligatory for simple text files on Linux systems, the private key code can be put into a file with virtually any name.
+Traditionally, Private keys on Linux-based operating systems (Ubuntu, Debian, CentOS, RedHat, etc.) are openssl generated keys with the crypto toolkit and saved into files with the .key or .pem extension.
+However, since specific extensions are not obligatory for simple text files on Linux systems, the Private key code can be put into a file with virtually any name.

 - to do the search by a partial filename, the assumed name of the file should be specified with an asterisk (*), for example, the “*.key” value allows locating every file with the name ending with “.key”.

-HINT: Very often, the name of the key file resembles the domain name the certificate is issued for, e.g., “nctest.info.key”, “nctest_info.key”, “nctest-info.key” etc.
+HINT: Very often, the name of the key file resembles the domain name the certificate is issued for, e.g., “example.com.key”, “example_com.key”, “example-com.key” etc.

 grep -r --exclude-dir=log --exclude-dir=ssh --exclude=*history -I -l -e '-----BEGIN PRIVATE*' -e '-----BEGIN RSA*' -e '-----BEGIN EC*' [search_start_folder] 2> /dev/null